Classification of irreducible integrable representations of loop toroidal Lie algebras: Classification of modules when the center of toroidal Lie algebra acts trivially

-In this section we will classify irreducible integrable modules for $\tau(B)$, where $K_i'$s, $0 \leq i \leq n$ acts trivially on modules. \begin{proposition} Let $V$ be an irreducible integrable module for $\tau(B)$ with finite dimensional weight spaces with respect to $H$.
+In this section we will classify irreducible integrable modules for $\tau(B)$ when $K_i,$ for $0 \leq i \leq n$ acts trivially on modules . \begin{proposition} Let $V$ be an irreducible integrable module for $\tau(B)$ with finite dimensional weight spaces with respect to $H$.
 Suppose all $K_i$ $( 0\leq i \leq n )$ acting trivially on $V$.
 Then there exists weight vectors $v_0 , w_0$ such that and